Tremorfa: Education

 Education statistics are for the highest level education obtained by the residents of Tremorfa and are from the UK Census of 2011.
 Tremorfa has a lower level of residents with either no qualifications or qualifications equal to 1 or more GCSE at grade D or below, than the national average.
 Tremorfa also has a high level of residents with a higher education qualification (level 4) than the national average.

 Schools

 Tremorfa is served by several schools.
-The only high school is Willows High School which is situated on Willows avenue.
+The only high school is Willows High School which is situated on Willows Avenue.
 The school was once described as "unsatisfactory" and in need of "significant improvement" by the education watchdog Estyn.
 The school has now substantially improved and is no longer requiring significant improvement.
 Willows High was featured in the Channel 4 documentary Educating Cardiff in 2015.
-One of the primary schools across the road from STAR HYB is Baden Powell Primary.
+One of the primary schools across the road from STAR Hub is Baden Powell Primary.